prikhi/AcornAccounting/docs/source/userguide.rst

 Tips
 -----

-While the user guide is incomplete, this will be a list of specific important tips all users should know:
+While the user guide is incomplete, this list will exist for important tips that maybe not be immediately obvious:

-* No dates need leading zeros. `1/5/15` is the same as `01/05/2015`.
+* No dates require leading zeros. `1/5/15` is the same as `01/05/2015`.
+* For Bank Spending & Receiving Entries, you can leave the memo blank & it will be automatically filled with the first Account you select.